ntyler/git-tools/README.md

 This repo is designed to live in one place, such as `D:\GitHub\git-tools`, while the scripts are run from any other Git repository you are working in.

+## Why This Exists

+I built this as a lightweight, reusable alternative to editor-specific paid AI Git helpers.
+The goal is to keep common Git workflow automation local, transparent, and portable while using my own OpenAI API key.

+The first tool in this repo generates conventional commit messages from staged changes.
+It can also stage files, create the commit with the generated summary and description, and optionally push the committed changes.

 ## Install

 From this repository: